nmussy/jquery.torturial/README.md

 * `startingView` – The index of the view that will be displayed at the creation of the torturial. `Default: 0`
 * `startingStep` – The index of the step within the `startingView` to be first displayed at the creation of the torturial. `Default: 0`

+### Events

+You can set listeners to the following events:

+* `torturial:viewopened` – Triggered when a new view has been opened, before its first step is loaded
+* `torturial:stepopened` – Triggered when a new step has been fully loaded, even if it is the first of a view
+* `torturial:timedout` – Triggered when the end of a delay has been reached, and before the current step is closed
+* `torturial:initialized` – Triggered at the end of the initialization
+* `torturial:show` – Triggered when the torturial is shown.
+Note it will also trigger a `torturial:viewopened` event afterwards
+* `torturial:hide` – Triggered when the torturial is hidden
+* `torturial:destroy` – Triggered when the torturial is being destroyed, by pressing `ESC`, clicking the cross.
+Note it will also trigger a `torturial:hide`

 ### Keyboard shortcuts